-The most serious complication that can occur is that the desired effect is not achieved which means failed epidural, or it can act partly which is called a patchy epidural.
+The most serious complication that can occur is that the desired effect is not achieved which means a failed epidural, or it can act partly which is called a patchy epidural.

-As explained earlier the trick is to stay outside the dura but sometimes due to technical difficulty, anatomical problems or if the patient moves suddenly during the procedure one can puncture the dura and an epidural becomes a spinal.
-In such instances a patient can have severe headache, vomiting with blurred vision for 2-3 weeks on assuming erect position or on coughing.
+As explained earlier the trick is to stay outside the dura but sometimes due to technical difficulty, anatomical problems or if the patient moves suddenly during the procedure one can puncture the dura and an epidural becomes spinal.
+In such instances a patient can have a severe headache, vomiting with blurred vision for 2-3 weeks on assuming an erect position or on coughing.

-If this puncture is not noticed and the whole dose of the medicine is injected in a patient then a patient can suffer from fall in blood pressure, difficulty in talking as well as breathing leading very rarely to even a cardiac arrest.
+If this puncture is not noticed and the whole dose of the medicine is injected in a patient then a patient can suffer from a fall in blood pressure, difficulty in talking as well as breathing leading very rarely to even a cardiac arrest.

 Sterile aseptic precautions are a must while doing an epidural otherwise infection is a possibility which if spread to meninges (covering of the brain) can lead to meningitis.

 If a catheter is used then it can migrate to deeper layers like the dura or a blood vessel, may get knotted inside the space or can break while being removed.
-These are called catheter related complications of the epidural.
+These are called catheter-related complications of the epidural.
 Very rarely it can lead to backache of short duration.

 Who should not be administered an epidural?

 The contraindications for an epidural anesthetic are patients with the following conditions: